reactjs/react.dev/beta/src/content/apis/react/useDeferredValue.md

 The deferred "background" rendering is interruptible.
 For example, if you type into the input again, React will abandon it and restart with the new value.
 React will always use the latest provided value.

+Note that there is still a network request per each keystroke.
+What's being deferred here is displaying results (until they're ready), not the network requests themselves.
+Even if the user continues typing, responses for each keystroke get cached, so pressing Backspace is instant and doesn't fetch again.

 </DeepDive>

 ---